Zuehlke/ConfZ/docs/source/usage/confz_class.rst

    Pydantic sees itself as a parsing library, not a validation library.
 This means, it may cast input data to force it to conform to model field types, and in some cases this may result in a loss of information.
-See `Data conversion <https://pydantic-docs.helpmanual.io/usage/models/#data-conversion>`_ for detailed information.
+See `data conversion <https://pydantic-docs.helpmanual.io/usage/models/#data-conversion>`_ for detailed information.

 Since ``api_config`` is a standard python object, your IDE will give you full support like code-completion and type-checks.
 It also supports all methods available by `BaseModel` of pydantic, for example: